 What is the CCNP?

-The CCNP (Cisco Certified Network Professional) is Cisco’s professional-level networking certification, and the next logical step for the majority of IT professionals who have completed their CCNA.
+The CCNP (Cisco Certified Network Professional) is Cisco’s professional-level networking certification, and the next step for the IT professionals working on who have completed their CCNA.
 It is a more advanced certification that requires deeper understanding of networks.
-Unlike the more general CCNA, the CCNP allows you to specialise into the area of networking that is most relevant to you, your role, and your career goals.
+Unlike the more general CCNA, the CCNP allows you to specialise into the area of networking that is most relevant to you and your career goals.

 The seven different professional level certifications that Cisco offer are:

 - CCNP Enterprise

 - Cisco Certified CyberOps Professional